cogent3/cogent3/doc/cookbook/checkpointing_long_running.rst

     >>> from cogent.phylo import distance, least_squares
     >>> ls = least_squares.WLS(dists)

-We start searching for trees, providing the name of file to checkpoint to.
+We start searching for trees, providing the name of the file to checkpoint to.

 .. doctest::